Every sales team has one decisive goal.

 Another key to upping your team’s happiness as remote members is to ensure that the rituals you follow at the workplace are transferred to your remote work as well.

 The remote route- an upward trend

-Managing remote sales, in short, can become highly effective if these following 5 pointers can be kept in mind:
+Managing remote sales team, in short, can become highly effective if the following 5 pointers can be kept in mind:

 - Processes- Maintain robust records in the CRM, use a Sales Engagement tool like Klenty for reviews, and enable a system for smooth handoffs of tasks.

 - Learning and Coaching- Ignite the culture of constant learning in your group through your own example, promoting self-learning initiatives, encouraging product discussions, peer-to-peer, and senior-to-junior knowledge transfer.

 - High Performance and Discipline- Productivity is a function of performance and consistency through discipline.
 Achieve performance through setting smart goals, monitoring the lead-to-deal journey that salespeople guide prospects through, and ensuring the process is repeated consistently through discipline.

 - Trust and Collaboration- Stay cognizant of the need for remote salespeople to build trust in order to function as a unit.
 Achieve trust through building team spirit via constant communication and restoring the human touch.

 - Fun@work- Break up the monotony, isolation, and invisibility of remote work by sprinkling in a dash of warm appreciation for contributions, small or big, while adding a healthy handful of happy rituals and games to break the virtual ice and lighten the team atmosphere surrounding remote work.